Hybrid Working: Businesses, The Media Industry & TCC

 However, it is important to note that the media and entertainment industry not only moved quickly to adopt a new future of work approach, but it proved their artists and animators can successfully create top content right from their living room to audiences around the globe.

-An observation we have made from The Crewing Company and our clients, who consist of broadcast, branded content agencies, advertising agencies, social content and corporates, is that it is still a bit of mix.
+An observation we have made from The Crewing Company and our clients, who consist of broadcast, branded content agencies, advertising agencies, social content and corporates, is that it is still a bit of a mix.
 Some clients really see the value of bringing a freelancer in-house to work amongst their team and make use of that face to face collaboration, whilst many have been really open to remote working.

 When it comes to our freelancers, understandably a lot of freelancers are opting for remote work only jobs, whereas others are keen to get in amongst a team and start seeing people again, face to face.
 We do our best to cater for everyone, and totally respect that freelancers and clients have different expectations and needs.
 We are really enjoying the flexibility that remote work has to offer for our freelancers, and how much the media industry has propelled forward with this flexible way of working over the last year or so.